Rod-Freedom/C1-HoriseonMktgAgency/README.md

     * Un-repetitive selectors and classes.

 ## Usage
-The site will simply provide you with information about Horiseon, and the links at the top menu will take you to the different sections by clicking them.
+The site only provides information about Hori**seo**n.
+Clicking on the links at the top menu will take you to the different sections.

 ![Landing Page](./assets/images/01-html-css-git-homework-demo.png)